 5. Startup cooperation helps SMEs innovate new business models

 A traditional business model that is highly dependent on physical structures (buildings, labs, equipment) and very less on modern digital technology (online healthcare solutions and big data) have kept the German MedTech Companies at bay while others flew away much faster.
 All the big ones are already working in the health arena: Apple, Google, Facebook, Amazon, Microsoft with smaller startups.
 The challenge facing digital health and MedTechs in the coming years will be to use big data for predictive analytics, which let to transform the services provided, making them more focused on preventing than curing.
 It is the need of the hour to do the same in Germany with relaxed regulations.

 A final thought on the German Medtech industry

 The medical tech industry in Germany faces challenges in many areas.
-Regulatory changes are pending, new players are entering the market, and public health care budgets are ever declining.
+Regulatory changes are pending, new players are entering the market, and public healthcare budgets are ever declining.
 However, the prospects for the industry still look promising.
-A globally growing middle class and aging populations are valid indicators that the demand for medical technology will only upsurge in the future.
+A globally growing middle class and ageing populations are valid indicators that the demand for medical technology will only upsurge in the future.